This page is for updates about the veterans' pension grievance described in our article: The 'Pre-1975 service pensions injustice'.

 In December 1957 an independent committee headed by Sir James Grigg was appointed to look into factors affecting armed forces recruitment after the phasing out of National Service.
 During its consideration of resettlement issues, the Committee "gave some thought to" a suggestion that service pension rights be made transferable into civilian employment.
 It decided not to recommend such a course in advance of a general reform of pension legislation.

 The Grigg Committee did, however, make a more limited recommendation - "Recommendation XII" (Recommendation 12) - that an ex-regular taking up an established job in Government employment should have the option of counting service in the Forces as if it was non-established service for the purpose of Civil Service superannuation.
-The Advisory Committee's recommendation was precisely that: a recommendation to Government, but not a Government intention, decision, or requirement.
+The Advisory Committee's recommendation was precisely that: a recommendation to Government, but not, as has been suggested elsewhere, a Government "intention", "decision", or "requirement".

 Significantly, the Committee noted that if the Government accepted the recommendation, it would require legislation.